Biocentric/DeepVariantNF/README.md

 A Nextflow pipeline for running the [Google DeepVariant variant caller](https://github.com/google/deepvariant).

 Credit goes to Lifebit for setting up this NextFlow pipeline.
 Edits for AWS Batch by Sander Bervoets.
+The nextflow config file has been modified to allocated a large amount of extra memory to the processes later in the workflow, to match the available cores in the ECS instances.
+Be sure to make a custom AMI to provide this memory.

 Read more about DeepVariant in Nextflow in Lifebits [Blog post](https://blog.lifebit.ai/post/deepvariant/?utm_campaign=documentation&utm_source=github&utm_medium=web)